roaringlands/roaringlands.github.io/codex/items/healing-salve.md

 This tin is filled with a yellow paste.
 The paste gives off a strong medicinal scent.
 When applied to minor injuries, they will rapidly heal.

 Requires one minute to use.
-Restores 2 Stamina per use.
+Recover Stamina equal to your recovery value.

-**Maximum Uses:** 4
+**Has 4 Charges.** This item is consumed after its fourth use.